-- Saturday Oct.
-28th: ~ 7:00 AM to ~ 6:00 PM (details TBA closer to the trip date) - Conflicts due to participation in sports events are not valid. - If you are unable to attend due to a critical emergency or illness, a valid documentation of the emergency must be presented.
-PLEASE communicate ASAP and do not attempt to attend if you are having any illness symptoms. - If a student misses the field trip without a valid reason, the field trip worksheet grade will be a zero. - ${\odot}$ $\,$ Details will be discussed closer to the time of the field trip $\,$ - Kumeyaay Land Acknowledgement: The land on which we gather is the traditional and unceded territory of the Kumeyaay Nation.
-We pay respect to the citizens of the Kumeyaay Nation, both past and present, and their continuing relationship to their ancestral lands. - LECTURE EXAMS: will cover course material presented in lecture, field trips, and any additional information posted on Blackboard (you will be notified in class).
+- Regular ATTENDANCE and being attentive in class are critical to your understanding of the subject matter and will improve your performance on the exams.
+As an introductory class, there is a lot of essential information and new terminology.
+Emphasis will be on integration of terms and concepts, focusing on critical thinking; it never works well to memorize "mechanically", it is important to understand the material. - Check your email and Canvas: announcements and important information about the course will be posted on Canvas. - CANVAS CONTENT: lecture and lab PPT presentations, lecture notes, study guides, animations, links to helpful websites, assignments, quizzes, Panopto video recordings, free lecture text and lab manuals, and quiz and exam scores. - BE RESPECTFUL of your instructors and fellow students: - o PLEASE TURN SOUND OFF ON PHONES AND PUT AWAY (off desks and laps) - - If you have permission from DLDRC or a valid reason for using a pad or laptop to take notes please let us know. - Please do not make a habit of excusing yourself in the middle of lecture or arriving late. - FIELD TRIPS: field trips are an essential component of the course. - o Conflicts due to participation in sports events are not valid. - If you are unable to attend due to a critical emergency or illness, a valid documentation of the emergency must be presented.
+PLEASE communicate ASAP and do not attempt to attend if you are having any illness symptoms. - o If a student misses the field trip without a valid reason, the field trip worksheet grade will be a zero. - o Mandatory Saturday field trip outside of class or lab time: Saturday April 6th: ~ 7:00 AM to ~ 5:00 PM: - Details will be discussed closer to the time of the field trip - Kumeyaay Land Acknowledgement: The land on which we gather is the traditional and unceded territory of the Kumeyaay Nation.
+We pay respect to the citizens of the Kumeyaay Nation, both past and present, and their continuing relationship to their ancestral lands. - LECTURE EXAMS: will cover course material presented in lecture and any additional information posted on Blackboard (you will be notified in class).
 The free online text: An Introduction to Geology, is an excellent resource to supplement lectures.
-Each exam/quiz is comprehensive and covers material prior to the exam date, however, will focus on the more recent material.

-- Make up exams or quizzes, you must have valid documentation of an illness or emergency, or by prior arrangement.
+Each exam/quiz is comprehensive and covers material prior to the exam date, however, will focus on the more recent material. - Make up exams or quizzes, you must have valid documentation of an illness or emergency, or by prior arrangement.
 Without a valid excuse or prior arrangement, you will not be allowed to make up an exam or quiz. - Please stay home to keep others healthy.
 Students must alert the instructor before the exam start time with documented symptoms.
 A makeup time or makeup assignment (if a lab is missed), which may be different from the format of the original exam questions or assignment.
-Each case will be addressed individually. - ${\odot}$ $\,$ Exam scores will be available on Bb once exams are graded.
+Each case will be addressed individually.